 \subsubsection{Dynamic Token Merging}

-Then, we obtain the eviction set $\mathbf{K}_{e} = \mathbf{K} - \mathbf{K}_{c}$.
-However, directly discarding these tokens will compromise the integrity of the long context.
-To address this issue, we propose the dynamic token merging approach that retrieves tokens still containing potential value at minimal computational cost and integrates these selected tokens with similar reserved tokens.
-Considering the alignment properties of KV-pairs, we only compute the similarity matrix on the key's tokens and share the similarity metric and weighted merging weights with the value's tokens.
+Directly discarding the eviction tokens (i.e., $\mathbf{K}_{e} = \mathbf{K} - \mathbf{K}_{c}$) may compromise the integrity of the long context.
+To mitigate information loss, we propose a dynamic token merging approach that retrieves tokens still containing potential value at minimal computational cost and integrates these selected tokens with similar reserved tokens.
+Considering the alignment properties of KV pairs, we compute the similarity matrix only on the key tokens and share both the similarity metric and weighted merging weights with the value tokens.
 We outline this approach in three key steps: nearest-neighbor matching, EMA threshold judgment, and weighted merging.